-The type of tools that are prohibited include a slim jim, crowbar, vice grip plies, along with many other similar items.
-Burglary is a very common crime and police officers and prosecutors will typically consider possession of these types of tools a serious matter.
+The types of tools that are prohibited include a slim jim, crowbar, vice grip pliers, along many other similar items.
+Burglary is a very serious and common crime, and police officers and prosecutors will typically consider possession of these types of tools a significant matter.
 If you have been accused of a theft crime under Penal Code 466, you can expect aggressive prosecution in order to obtain a conviction.

 In most cases, after police detain someone on suspicion of possessing burglary tools, they will ask the suspect certain common questions in an attempt to get them to make incriminating statements.
 A very common example of this involves a situation where someone is pulled over on a routine traffic stop.
 After police run a background check, they discover the driver has an outstanding warrant for their arrest.

 Police will arrest the driver and begin a search of their vehicle, where they find a bolt cutter, ski mask, and some flashlights.
-Again, possessing of any one of these items is not a crime, but possession of all of them together at once appears suspicious because they are all common items that can be used to commit burglary.
+Again, possessing any one of these items is not a crime, but possessing all of them together at once appears suspicious because they are all common items that can be used to commit burglary.

 Legal Definition of Penal Code 466 Burglary Tools